Herbivores are animals that eat mostly plants. There is also a type of herbivore that eats mostly grass for its food.

 What are Herbivores that Eat Grass Called?

 Herbivores that eat grass are called graminivores or are commonly referred to as grazers.
-Remember that herbivores are animals that eat plants.
+(Remember that animals that eat only plants are called herbivores.

 The word graminivore is derived from the two Latin words which mean “grass” and “eat”.
 This is where the term grazing also comes from.
 To graze therefore means to eat grass.